 Going through a divorce is very stressful.
 It is complicated and could involve a custody and child support battle.
 The process can be lengthy and very draining if you don’t have any legal guidance.
 Attorney David W. Martin is here to help you make that process easier and more approachable.

-The Divorce Process in Fort Mill
+What is the Divorce Process in Fort Mill?

 Divorce in South Carolina begins when one spouse files a complaint about divorce in the county of residence, or the county in which you live should your spouse no longer reside in South Carolina.
 At least one spouse needs to be a resident of South Carolina for at least one year to qualify for a no-fault divorce.
 If both parties are residents, the requirement is only three months.